Christian Kirk Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Season Stats

-- Kirk (nine red zone targets) has been the recipient of 11.8% of his team's 76 red zone pass attempts.
+- Kirk has seen the ball thrown his way nine times in the red zone this season, 11.8% of his team's 76 red zone pass attempts.

 - The Cardinals have run 54.1% passing plays and 45.9% rushing plays this season.
 They rank 14th in the NFL in scoring.